Gary Johnson (football manager): Torquay United

 On 13 September 2018, Johnson was appointed as manager of Torquay United.
 He went on to guide them to the National League South title with three games remaining.
 On 4 July 2019, Johnson signed a new contract at Torquay United.

 Torquay finished 14th in their first season back in the National League.
 In the 2020–21 season, Torquay finished as runners-up in the league.
 In the play-offs, Torquay lost the final to Hartlepool United on penalties.

 After an 11th place finish in the 2021–22 season, Johnson oversaw Torquay United's relegation from the National League at the end of the 2022–23 season.
 On 22 February 2024, Johnson left the club by mutual consent with them sitting 11th in the National League South.
 His departure came on the same day as Torquay United owner Clark Osborne announced plans to appoint administrators.

 Return to Cheltenham Town

 Johnson returned to Cheltenham Town as Director of Football on May 24, 2024.

+He resigned from his role in September 2025.

+Taunton Town

+On 22 December 2025, Johnson was appointed manager of Southern League Premier Division South club Taunton Town.